simonmichael/hledger/hledger/hledger.m4.md

 - Postings involving a "lotful" commodity or account
 - Account names ending with a lot subaccount.

+A posting with any of these is called a lot posting.

 [Cost basis](#cost-basis) is described in the Journal section, above.

 ## Lotful commodities and accounts